racker/handy/README.md

 Have APIs to test?
-Is your test suite becoming too cumbersome to manage?
-Keep running the same tests over & over manually?
 "Have no fear, Handy is here!!!"

-Handy is a generic API test suite - using the Robot framework.
+Handy is the API test suite for Marconi- using the Robot framework.
 Handy is designed to make it easy to add new test cases as you have new end points.

+To Run :
+Make sure you have the following Python modules installed Requests
+  Robot
+cd to the handy directory
+Update env.py to point to the env you want to run the tests against Enter the cloud username & password in commonfunctions.py.getkeystonetoken() To run tests use the pybot command in the following format,
+     pybot queue/queue_tests.txt
+     pybot messages/messages_tests.txt
+     pybot claim/claim_tests.txt